kjaym/api-documentation/docs/migration/index.md

 )
 ```

 With this query, the following command can be used to execute against the Citrination site.
-See [`PifSearchResult`](!api/search/pif/result/PifSearchResult) to the format of the results.
+See [`PifSearchResult`](!api/search/pif/result/PifSearchResult) for the format of the results.

 ```Python
 from citrination-client import *